hbja/hilmybaja/_videogames/2025-01-20-Final-Fantasy-XVI.md

 felt like I was watching a blockbuster movie.

 The story was good.
 I really like the direction of the story, since they focus on a political and religious state of the world.
-A large focus was on Clive and his emotional and "spiritual" journey.
+A large portion was on Clive and his emotional and "spiritual" journey discovering who he was and how he could help Valisthea's social structure, allowing people to live and die by their own terms.
  Although, I felt the story somehow fell a bit flat at the end.
 Maybe due to the antagonists dying one-by-one throughout the story, leaving a big gap of where the cast was with only the big baddie at the end.
-Was not my favorite FF story, for sure, but it is one that was quite memorable.
+Was not my favorite FF story, or even FF game in general for sure, but it is one that was quite memorable.